ryanlayerlab/TEPEAK/README.md

 Insurveyor requires coordinate sorted, indexed with MC and MQ tags, BAM files.

-Ensure your BAM meet the data requirements below then proceed to Aligned Bams Start below
+Ensure your BAM files meet the data requirements below then proceed to Aligned Bams Start below

 ---